pratik-bl/Personal-projects/Energy Consumption trends/Readme.md

 Original dataset: https://github.com/owid/energy-data/tree/master

-I do not include the full dataset in this repo.
+I did not include the full dataset in this repo.
 Please download it from the source above and place the CSV(s) here: data/raw/owid-energy-data.csv